 “Are you sure this is true?
 He always seemed like a great guy to me.”

 “I’m glad everyone finally got the courage to stop this.
 We never would have let it happen.”

-One of the things that haunted me is that I had 11 children and homeschooled them because I love each one so much and because I didn't want bad people doing bad things to them!
-So whenever someone suggests that this was happening because I wasn’t trying hard enough in some way, it’s deeply and intensely painful for me.
+One of the things that’s haunted me is that I have 11 children and homeschooled them all, because I wanted to protect them and didn't want any bad people doing bad things to any of them!
+So, whenever someone suggests that this was happening because I wasn’t trying hard enough in some way, it’s deeply and intensely painful for me.

 Think rightly about the Gospel

 Now, at least, the family knows that their husband and father is a criminal, and that he has thought and acted as a criminal, possibly for many years.
 While this may be confusing and stressful for friends and possibly for members of the extended family to hear about, it’s better not to bring that confusion and stress to the victims, seeking clarity or comfort from them.
 They need to be comforted, not burdened.

 "Well, this could be any of us, and I'm sure the perpetrator is very sorry by now, so let's just pray everyone can forgive and move on."

 “The Gospel means that there is no difference between our daily repentance and ongoing fight against sin and a child abuser’s long-term efforts to harm children under a cover of deception.”